Griffintaur/MediaPlayer/README.md

 Feel free to use and give us your feedback.

 # Installation
-- Naviagate to the folder MediaPlayerSetup
+- Navigate to the folder MediaPlayerSetup
 - We can simply install the media player on your Windows PC by just double clicking the **MediaPlayerSetup.msi** file

 # Features